gsivaych/raspi/setup/README.md

 ##	Boot your pi
 Wait 90 seconds

-##	Look out for pi's IP from your router's DCHP client's list
+##	Look out for pi's IP from your router's DHCP client's list
 [Getting IP](https://www.raspberrypi.org/documentation/remote-access/ip-address.md)

 ##	SSH into your pi